-This CUISINART model is one of the better pod coffee makers because of how little time it needs to preheat.
+This CUISINART model is one of the better pod coffee makers (single serve coffee machines) because of how little time it needs to preheat.
 This particular model can heat up and brew a cup of coffee in under a minute and a half.
-And, at 172 degrees Fahrenheit, this makes one of the hottest coffees possible on any single-serve.
+And, at 172 degrees Fahrenheit, this makes one of the hottest coffees possible on any single serve coffee maker.

 You can select from five different brew sizes: 4, 6, 8, 10, and 12 ounces.
 You can also do a regular brew or just snag some hot water.
-This machine is compatible with all Keurig K-Cup pods as well as reusable pod cups containing your favorite coffee grounds.
+This single serve coffee maker is compatible with all Keurig K-Cups as well as reusable pod cups containing your favorite coffee grounds.

 Brew size options include 1.35, 2.7, 5, 8, and 14 ounces.
 The water reservoir comes in a little on the small side at 37 ounces.
 However, this single serve coffee maker takes up relatively little in the way of counter space, and it looks attractive next to your other kitchen appliances.

 Read more about top Nespresso Machines

 Nothing beats a classic - the Keurig K-Classic, to be exact.
 I bought my first one while working on my Master's degree, and it kept me caffeinated enough to make it through my thesis defense.
 Many of us have fond memories associated with our first Keurig.
 That's why the K-Classic is truly the People's Choice for best single serve coffee maker.